johnshearing/SmartWallet/README.md

 ## Smart Contract Wallet With Recovery Options
 ### Project path was determined not viable.
-Use case is still valid.
+Use case is still valid so it's worth a look
 [Description and motivation for this project is found at this link here](https://github.com/johnshearing/SmartWallet/blob/main/motivation.md)
 [Instructions for installing this project on your computer is found at this link here](https://github.com/johnshearing/SmartWallet/blob/main/starter_kit/get_started.md)
 [Milestones and current progress is tracked at this link here](https://github.com/johnshearing/SmartWallet/blob/main/milestones-current-progress.md)